How to Convert an Angle Grinder Into a Circular Saw Safely

 Core components

-- Angle grinder with known spindle thread/flange system
+- Angle grinder with known spindle thread and flange system

-- Blade compatible with the spindle and intended material
+- Blade that fits the spindle and matches the intended material

-- Blade guard custom-fabricated or adapted with proper mounting
+- Blade guard that you fabricate or adapt with strong mounting

-- Mounting bracket to hold the grinder securely to the base
+- Mounting bracket that locks the grinder to the base

 Fabrication hardware